MrTurtlez2/MrTurtlez2.github.io/README.md

 Contact
 -------
-If you want to contact me for some reason, you can do so through the following:
+If you want to contact me for some reason, you can't